MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/troubleshoot-query-performance.md

 If you reduce the RU charge of a query, you'll typically decrease latency as well.

-This article provides examples that you can re-create by using the [nutrition dataset](https://github.com/CosmosDB/labs/blob/master/dotnet/setup/NutritionData.json).

 ## Common SDK issues

 Before reading this guide, it is helpful to consider common SDK issues that aren't related to the query engine.